nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

 </table>

 A mapping is applied to the priority codes to align it to the e-Referral Service priority types.
-This **MUST** be populated where the source system has a referral priority which matches the e-Referral Service or can be reasonably mapped to those priority codes.
+This **MUST** be populated where the source system has a referral priority which matches the e-Referral Service priority codes or can be mapped to those priority codes.
 If there is a priority code for the referral but it is incompatible with the e-Referral Service priorities, this element **MUST** be excluded and the priority **MUST** be supplied in the <code>note</code> element.

 ### serviceRequested